 \subsubsection{Evaluation and Quality Assessment of Floor Plans}

 Several studies have attempted to formalize evaluation criteria for residential floor plans by introducing multi-objective scoring systems or rule-based assessment models\cite{9134937}.
-These approaches typically combine indicators related to room area compliance, functional adjacency satisfaction, circulation efficiency, and sometimes daylight or ventilation proxies\cite{10.1145/3355089.3356556}.
+These approaches typically combine indicators related to room area compliance, functional adjacency satisfaction, circulation efficiency, and sometimes daylight or ventilation proxies\cite{wu2019data}.
 Such frameworks are often used either to rank generated layouts or to guide optimization during generation\cite{Para_2021_ICCV}.

 However, two major limitations can be identified.
 First, many evaluation criteria are highly context-dependent and rely on manually defined weights or expert-defined thresholds\cite{DBLP:journals/corr/abs-2110-10863}, limiting their generalizability and scalability.
-Second, most existing evaluation frameworks treat different indicators as compensatory, allowing poor performance in one aspect to be offset by better performance in another\cite{VIGNALI2021103752}.
-In architectural practice, however, certain spatial principles—such as the central role of public spaces in cities\cite{Carmona2018PrinciplesFP} and living room in houses\cite{RECHAVI2009133}—function as non-compensatory requirements, and their violation cannot be easily justified by improvements elsewhere.
+Second, most existing evaluation frameworks treat different indicators as compensatory, allowing poor performance in one aspect to be offset by better performance in another\cite{vignali2021building}.
+In architectural practice, however, some spatial principles impose scale-specific, non-compensatory requirements: at the urban scale, the central role of public space indicates the structural importance of shared spatial organization\cite{Carmona2018PrinciplesFP}; at the dwelling scale, an analogous requirement appears as the integrative role of shared living spaces and the relative separation of private/service areas\cite{rechavi2009room}.

 Moreover, evaluation methods are rarely validated against large-scale empirical evidence from real residential layouts.
 As a result, it remains unclear whether the adopted evaluation criteria reflect common architectural practice or merely encode designer preferences.